Roast Level: Light / Medium

 The association of coffee growers, ASORCAFE, was founded in 2004 by 10 coffee growers with an entrepreneurial spirit who were tired of private parchment buyers who were paying them below national prices.
 The region’s violent past, with a heavy presence of FARC guerrillas, had historically prevented the FNC (Colombia’s excellent national coffee board) and specialty-focused exporters from establishing a presence in the region.
 As violence has diminished, it has enabled the growers in the region to seek increased access to markets for quality, not only taking advantage of the region’s wonderful coffee-growing conditions but also the economic resource that nearby tourist destinations bring (for instance, the World Heritage Site “Parque Nacional Arqueológico de Tierradentro”).
 In the future we fully expect increasingly great things in coffee from this area.

-Tasting Notes Farm Info Recipes Roast Level: Light/Medium Process: Fully washed and sun dried WHAT TO EXPECT IN THE CUP Espresso Full bodied chocolate with a hint of citrus V60 Pour Over / Cupping Well rounded body with a sweet...
+Tasting Notes Farm Info Recipes Roast Level: Medium/Dark Process: Fully washed and sun dried WHAT TO EXPECT IN THE CUP Espresso Rich Chocolate with a subtle smokey/tobacco and fruity body as it cools.
+V60 Pour Over / Cupping Dark chocolate and...

 Tasting Notes Farm Info Recipes Roast Level: Light Process: Natural process and dried on raised beds What to expect in the cup Espresso Crisp acidity and endless blueberries.
 V60 Pour Over / Cupping Blueberry blueberry blueberry!
 Farm: Various Smallholder Farmers delivering to Adado washing station...

-Tasting Notes Farm Info Recipes Roast Level: Light Process: Washed and dried on patios What to expect in the cup Espresso V60 Pour Over / Cupping Lots of sweetness with tasting notes of green apple and pear Farmer: Austreberto Morel Hidalgo...
+Tasting Notes Farm Info Recipes Roast Level: Light Process: Washed and dried on patios What to expect in the cup Espresso Very well balanced between brown sugar sweetness and light fruity acidity.
+V60 Pour Over / Cupping Lots of sweetness with tasting...